Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Results and Discussion

 Figure~\ref{travel_het} depicts the absolute distance a droplet with 75~µm initial diameter can travel before falling to the ground from 1.8 m height in different ambients.
 Again, we computed an exemplary case of a droplet emerging from a cough and suspended in a wind velocity of 0.3~m/s.
 The maximum traveling distance occurs for $rh=$ 10\% and $T_{\text {amb}}=$ 40~°C, where the droplet travels 84.7~m.
 The distance reduces to 74.6~m, 61.8~m, 44.0~m, and 19.0~m when $T_{\text {amb}}$ reduces to 30~°C, 20~°C, 10~°C, and 0~°C, respectively.
 For a higher $rh$ of 80\% and $T_{\text {amb}}=$ 40~°C, the droplet travels only 8.3~m, and the distance reduces to 4.4~m, 3.8~m, 3.5~m, and 3.3~m for $T_{\text {amb}}=$ 30~°C, 20~°C, 10~°C, and 0~°C.

 Our results demonstrate that a droplet's traveling distance increases as the relative humidity decreases and temperature increases.
 Even though the values provided in Fig.~\ref{travel_het} are only valid for a wind speed of 0.3~m/s, the general conclusion that the traveling distance greatly depends on the weather conditions is independent of the wind velocity.
-As discussed earlier, the increase in falling time and traveling distance results from increased evaporation rate and correspondingly faster droplet shrinkage, allowing air to suspend the droplet longer and carry it over longer distances.

 Next, we investigate the influence of the initial droplet diameter.
-Figure~\ref{travelrat_d}a plots the ratio of the traveling distances of inflated and non-inflated particles for droplets of different sizes, falling from 1.8~m at 20~°C.
+Figure~\ref{travelrat_d}a plots the ratio of the traveling distances of hollow and solid particles for droplets of different sizes, falling from 1.8~m at 20~°C. For droplets with initial diameters greater than 125~µm the plotted ratio is close to unity in Figure~\ref{travelrat_d}a.

-As inferred by Fig.~\ref{wells}, droplets with initial diameters greater than 125~µm fall to the ground in less than 6 seconds.
-Since evaporation and inflation hardly affects the droplets during this short timespan, the plotted ratio is close to unity.
-Therefore, within this range, the trajectories of inflated and non-inflated particles are nearly the same because of their similar size evolution.

 For $d_\text{p}$ = 100~µm, the ratio is below unity, namely 0.850, 0.978, 0.992, and 0.996 for $rh=$ 20\%, 40\%, 60\%, and 80\%, respectively.
-Thus, current models overestimate the droplet spreading.
 When the droplets are smaller than 100~µm, their traveling distance ratio exceeds unity.
 For $d_\text{p}$ = 75~µm, the ratio exceeds unity for $rh<$~50\% while it approaches unity for $rh=$~60\% to 80\%.
 For $d_\text{p}$ = 50~µm, the ratio is always above one; it increases for decreasing humidity from 1.011 ($rh=$~80\%) to 1.223 ($rh=$~20\%).
-Thus, 50~µm droplets suspend long enough to effloresce and dry out completely in all ambient conditions considered in this study, and current models underestimate their traveling distance.

-Figure~\ref{travelrat_d}b compares the falling height and diameter evolution of three differently sized droplets ($\textit{d}_\text{p}$ = 50~µm, 100~µm, and 150~µm) in the same ambient, $rh=$~40\% at 20~°C. The droplet with the initial diameter of 50~µm suspends long enough to effloresce and dry.
-The predicted equilibrium size of the non-inflated particle is 10~µm and of the inflated particle 13~µm.
+Figure~\ref{travelrat_d}b, \ref{travelrat_d}c, \ref{travelrat_d}d compares the falling height and diameter evolution of three differently sized droplets ($\textit{d}_\text{p}$ = 50~µm, 100~µm, and 150~µm) in the same ambient, $rh=$~40\% at 20~°C. The droplet with the initial diameter of 50~µm suspends long enough to effloresce and dry.
+The predicted equilibrium size of the solid particle is 10~µm and of the hollow particle is 13~µm.
 Due to the incorrect prediction of the nucleus size, current models underestimate the particle's falling time and traveling distance.